dolphindb/vscode-extension/README.md

 #### 3. View and configure server connections
 After installing the DolphinDB extension, an icon will be added to the Activity Bar in the VS Code.
-Click the icon, the DolphinDB sidebar will be displayed with three views including Connections, Database, and Variables.
+Click the icon, the DolphinDB sidebar will be displayed with three views including CONNECTIONS, DATABASES, and VARIABLES.

 <img src='./images/connections.png' width='400'>